-I always felt the best way to find a video game reviewer you can trust, is to see if they like the same games you do.
-So if you want to know whether it’s worth your time to read my reviews, I’ve decided to compile up a list of what I consider to be the top 10 best games I’ve ever played.
+Discussing video games with others can get wild.
+A game you find absolutely fulfilling might bore someone else in less than five minutes.
+I’ve always felt the best way to find a video game reviewer you can trust is to see if they like the same games you do.
+So, to help you decide if my reviews are worth your time, I’ve compiled a list of what I consider the best games I’ve ever played.
 I’ll obviously update this list if a new game should ever be added.

 Honorable Mentions